LibraryCarpentry/lc-shell/_episodes/02-counting-mining.md

 ## Counting

-You will begin by counting the contents of files using the Unix shell.
 The Unix shell can be used to quickly generate counts from across files, something that is tricky to achieve using the graphical user interfaces of standard office suites.